Citigroup investment bank chairman Ned Kelly retires

-NEW YORK, June 20 (Reuters) - Citigroup Inc said on Friday that Ned Kelly, a former chief financial officer who went on to advise as chairman of the company’s investment bank, is retiring.
+NEW YORK (Reuters) - Citigroup Inc (C.N) said on Friday that Ned Kelly, a former chief financial officer who went on to advise as chairman of the company’s investment bank, is retiring.

 Kelly, 61, will be replaced by Stephen Volk, who joined the bank in 2004 and will continue to be a vice chairman of Citigroup, a spokeswoman said.